jaydeadlondon/skillarena/README.md

 - Skill Points currency.
 - Cosmetic shop with purchasable/equippable profile frames, backgrounds, and auras.
 - Daily quests page with automatic progress tracking and claimable Skill Point rewards.
+- Learning streak system with 14-day timeline and streak achievements.
 - Server-rendered English UI using FastAPI and Jinja templates.
 - Dark RPG / gaming dashboard styling.
 - Focus Mode toggle for a cleaner learning interface.
 Press `Exit Focus Mode` or `Esc` to leave it.